santhoshr06/bodgeit/README.md

-The BodgeIt Store is a vulnerable web application which is currently aimed at people who are new to pen testing.
+The BodgeIt Store is a vulnerable web application which is currently aimed at people who are new to pen testing.ewtertert

 > ### Please note that The BodgeIt Store is no longer being worked on
 > #### You are strongly recommended to use [OWASP Juice Shop](https://www.owasp.org/index.php/OWASP_Juice_Shop_Project) instead!